HugoWALTER/EpiLights/README.md

 The config.js file will contain:

-- Variable for your autolog
-- Naming of the rooms in Epitech Nantes
+- Naming of the rooms in Epitech Nantes and is GPIO port